 Grif paused in the doorway, his shoulders slumping slightly as one of the cradled rations tumbled to the floor.
 "Goddammit," he sighed, rolling his head back with a groan before glaring over his shoulder.
 "There’s really no right answer to get me out of this, is there?"

 "Not really," Simmons replied with a shrug of his own; he then leaned down to snatch up a few additional rations.
 "C’mon, let’s go before Sarge starts yelling again."

-"For once we can agree on something," the chubby soldier grumbled, lazily kicking the dropped meal package in front of him as he trundled down the hall and toward the entrance.
+"For once we can agree on something," Grif grumbled, lazily kicking the dropped meal package in front of him as he trundled down the hall and toward the entrance.

 "You have some weird fetishes, Sarge," Grif mumbled while carelessly dumping his armful of rations into the vehicle’s bed.
 "Simmons said he’s too much of a pussy to drive, so gimme the keys."